nalcorg/nalcorg/docs/correspondence.md

 <kbd>![attachments10](img/USPS/New/28.png)</kbd>

-Here you see in SharePoint all files that are associated with your Correspondence
+Here you can view all uploaded files in SharePoint associated with this Correspondence, and you can also delete files in this location

 ### Item History
 <kbd>![item-history](img/USPS/New/30.png)</kbd>